Environmental Science and Geology

-Dr. Mark Baskaran is a tenured full-time professor and chair in the Department of Geology at Wayne State University (Detroit, Michigan).
+Dr. Mark Baskaran is a tenured full-time professor and chair in the Department of Environmental Science and Geology at Wayne State University (Detroit, Michigan).
 He received his Ph.D. in Physics from Physical Research Laboratory (PRL), a premier research institution in India.
-After his Ph.D., he spent 2 years at PRL as a postdoctoral fellow before he moved to the Institute of Marine Science at the University of Alaska (Fairbanks, Alaska).
-After a year, he joined Texas A&M University (Galveston, Texas) where he taught introductory Physics and Geology courses at the Department of Marine Sciences, while conducting research related to atmospheric fluxes of radionuclides, mobility of radionuclides in groundwater, scavenging and particle cycling in marine environment and dating of recent sediments and carbonates.
-After his 11 year career as a teacher and researcher in Texas, he joined Wayne State University where he became a tenured Full Professor in 2007.
-He teaches both introductory level courses in Oceanography, Meteorology, and Physical Geology as well as upper level courses including Chemical Fate and Transport of Pollutants, Isotopes: Applications in Geological and Environmental Sciences, and Environmental Geochemistry.
+After his Ph.D., he spent two years at PRL as a postdoctoral fellow before he moved to the Institute of Marine Science at the University of Alaska (Fairbanks, Alaska).
+After a year, he joined Texas A&M University (Galveston, Texas) where he taught introductory Physics and Geology courses in the Department of Marine Sciences, while conducting research related to atmospheric fluxes of radionuclides, mobility of radionuclides in groundwater, scavenging and particle cycling in marine environment and dating of recent sediments and carbonates.
+After his 11 year career as a teacher and researcher in Texas, he joined Wayne State University where he became a tenured full professor in 2007.
+He teaches both introductory level coursesin oceanography, meteorology, and physical geology as well as upper level courses including Environmental Fate and Transport of Pollutants, Isotopes: Applications in Geological and Environmental Sciences, and Environmental Geochemistry.

-Professor Mark Baskaran has published over 155 peer-reviewed articles (with over 8,970 Google Scholar cumulative citations, h-index 57 in May 2021), most of which are related to the applications of isotopes as tracers and chronometers in Earth systems.
+Professor Mark Baskaran has published over 152 peer-reviewed articles (with over 9,584 Google Scholar cumulative citations, h-index 59 in January 2022), most of which are related to the applications of isotopes as tracers and chronometers in Earth systems.
 He edited a two-volume Handbook entitled “Handbook of Environmental Isotope Geochemistry” with forty articles contributed by eminent scholars in the field in 2011, published by Springer.
 He also published a monograph on radon entitled "Radon: A Tracer for Geological, Geophysical and Geochemical Studies"--Springer 2016.
-He spent three months as a Senior Fulbright Scholar at Ege University (Izmir, Turkey) in 2015.
-He was elected to the Academy of Scholars in 2021 at Wayne State University, a life-time appointment.
+He spent a semester as a Senior Fulbright Scholar at Ege University (Izmir, Turkey) in 2015.
+He was elected to the Academy of Scholars in 2021, a life-time appointment at Wayne State University.
 He has given invited and plenary talks/seminars at over sixty national/international conferences, workshops, universities and research institutions around the world.
-He serves as an Associate Editor for two Elsevier journals, Journal of Environmental Radioactivity and Estuarine, Coastal, and Shelf Science.
+He serves as an associate editor for two Elsevier journals, Journal of Environmental Radioactivity and Estuarine, Coastal, and Shelf Science.

 Research interest(s)/area of expertise